 - Blogs – There are also many sites like Website Setup which publish free information on common WordPress problems.
 For that reason, if you run into an issue, you can often find solutions via Google.

 - Freelance developers – Due to the popularity of WordPress, there are many people out there who work with the platform professionally.
 Therefore, if you ever run into something you can’t solve or implement on your own, affordable help is within reach.

-Aside from that, the WordPress software itself is also well maintained and supported.
+Aside from that, the WordPress software itself is well maintained and supported.
 Updates come out every few months with new features and improvements.
 In between, maintenance and security updates are released if necessary and applied to your site automatically.

 How Do WordPress.com vs WordPress.org Handle SEO and Marketing?

 Marketing your website is a crucial part of its success.
 If you plan on making money with your web presence, you need to build traffic.
 Important avenues to do so are search engine optimization and social media.
 The two platforms differ.

 Since WordPress.com is based on the WordPress software, it comes with all the SEO benefits inherent to the platform.
 For example, custom URLs allow you to include keywords in your page and post addresses.

 In overall, WordPress takes care of the majority of technical SEO, especially since all themes on WordPress.com are SEO optimized.
 Additionally, the service also produces an XML sitemap and notifies Google of any content updates.